Break Up with Your Girlfriend, I'm Bored: Live performances and cover version

 Grande debuted the live performance of "Break Up with Your Girlfriend, I'm Bored" on the Sweetener World Tour on March 19, 2019, where it was the fourth song included on the setlist in Albany, New York.
+During the performance, Grande enacts a chair dance sequence with her dancers.
 She performed the song at both shows of the Coachella Valley Music and Arts Festival in 2019.
 During the first show on April 14, 2019, Grande paused midway through the song to introduce NSYNC members JC Chasez, Chris Kirkpatrick, Joey Fatone, and Lance Bass on stage to sing "It Makes Me Ill" with "intense choreography".
 They then followed up their performance with NSYNC's 1997 song "Tearin' Up My Heart", with Grande performing the dance moves while the video screens resembled a VHS tape with numbers and ripples.
 NSYNC's appearance during both performances elicited a loud crowd reaction.

 American singer Lana Del Rey performed a cover version of "Break Up with Your Girlfriend, I'm Bored" during her BBC Radio 1 Live Lounge appearance on September 9, 2019, which was approved by Grande on Twitter.
 Nick Reilly of NME stated that Del Rey's cover "is largely faithful to the original".
 It was nominated for Best Cover Song on the 2020 iHeartRadio Music Awards.